 In each post, we will review one of the most common career-stalling roadblocks.
 We encourage you to consider which one(s) might be a blind spot for you.
-After all, over 90% of all professionals encounters some variation of these roadblocks at some point in their career.If this red flag -- The Dinosaur -- doesn’t fit you, consider sharing this information with someone else who seems to have this blind spot.
+After all, over 90% of all professionals encounters some variation of these roadblocks at some point in their career.If this red flag -- The Dinosaur who's resistant to change at work -- doesn’t fit you, consider sharing this information with someone else who seems to have this blind spot.
 At least offer them the Career Roadblocks Quiz so they can discover it on their own!

 But don’t stop there.
 Take responsibility for your own blind spot(s) and focus on your own development.
 There is no one who has mastered all the skills needed to lead effectively.
 No one.
 It’s a continual and never-ending process, and the most effective leaders demonstrate self-awareness and openness to changing themselves.
 Take a look at the other posts in this series to make sure you’re not exhibiting any of these toxic leadership tendencies.